 Job scams are an increasingly common type of fraud scheme online.
 Scammers intent on stealing your money or personal information to create fake profiles posing as recruiters or impersonating legitimate people or companies in attempts to lure in victims.
 Job scams are often initiated via Contact Form messages.

-Here are some best practices to protect yourself from job scams:
+Best practices to protect yourself from job scams:

 - Never provide payment as part of the application process.
 Legitimate companies should not require fees, transfers, gift cards, checks or the wiring of funds as a condition of the application process.